I. Robert Lehman

-Israel Robert Lehman (born October 5, 1924) is a Lithuanian-born American biochemist.
+Israel Robert Lehman (October 5, 1924 – June 15, 2026) was a Lithuanian-born American biochemist.
 His work primarily focused on the study of DNA replication and repair, as well as the replication of phages and the herpes virus.
 Notably, he collaborated with Arthur Kornberg in the discovery of DNA polymerase and the reaction responsible for genetic material replication.
 He also made major contributions in characterizing the process of homologous recombination.
 He served as the head of the Department of Biochemistry at Stanford University from 1974 to 1979 and again from 1984 to 1986.
 Lehman was awarded the Merk Prize by the American Society for Biochemistry and Molecular Biology.

 Early life and education

-Lehman was born in Tauragė, Lithuania, on October 5, 1924, and emigrated to United States in 1927.
+Lehman was born in Tauragė, Lithuania, on October 5, 1924.
+He emigrated to United States in 1927.
 After serving as a soldier during World War II, he was educated at Johns Hopkins University, earning a bachelor's degree in 1950 and completing his Ph.D. in 1954.

-Lehman was born in Tauragė in 1924 in the Memel territory of Lithuania.
 Due to the instability of the newly independent Lithuania and the anti-Semitic environment, his father made the decision for the family to emigrate to the United States in search of a better life.
 At the age of three, in 1927, he arrived in the American continent.
 He grew up in the city of Baltimore where other members of his family lived, including his uncle Jacob from his maternal side, who was a chemist and whom he greatly admired.
 As he grew up during the Great Depression, he had to work part-time in a butcher shop while attending Forest Park High School, where he was considered a student with an unremarkable academic record but who enjoyed the field of chemistry.

 In 1943, upon turning 18 and completing his graduation, he was drafted into the United States Army and fought during World War II in the Third Infantry Division, participating in the invasion of southern France and later being part of the detachment assigned to the U.S. occupation zone in Bavaria.
 Due to the traumatic experiences in the war, being one of the 30 survivors out of 200 men in his company, he returned with post-traumatic stress disorder (PTSD) from which he would eventually recover.
 He received the benefits of the G.I.
 Bill, a benefit granted to war veterans upon leaving active duty, and decided to enter Johns Hopkins University at the age of 22 to pursue a degree in chemistry and become an industrial chemist, like his uncle.
 One of the main motivations for his studies was the shared feeling with other veterans of having lost years of their lives to the war.